 Engaging in exercise brings an associated risk of minor complications such as muscle aches or strain.
 If people have a history of (or several risk factors for) heart disease or lung disease, there may also be a risk of more serious adverse effects.
 It is difficult to put an exact figure on this risk as it differs from person to person.
 To limit this risk, we will ask a set of screening questions and give advice about how to know when you might be exercising too vigorously.
+For emergency situations, the hospital staff in University Hospital Waterford will be able to attend to you like for all patients on dialysis.

-The other potential drawback of participating in this study is that it will require a commitment to participate with the exercise sessions which will last for approximately an hour.
+The other potential drawback of participating in this study is that it will require a commitment to participate with the exercise sessions while on dialysis which will last for approximately an hour.
 If you do not feel you are in a position to give that level of commitment, then this study may not be appropriate for you.